Delatolla-lab/PHESD/README.md

 - **Easy to add data.** This database will use the Public Health Environmental Surveillance Open Data Model ([PHES-ODM](https://github.com/Big-Life-Lab/PHES-ODM)) to allow wastewater testing labs to share their using an open access, open science approach in a shared format.
 To help support labs and other data custodians is adopting the PHES-ODM format for the PHESD, we have developed a suite of tools to automate data validation using the Open Data Model validation schema and rule set.
 We can automatically add your data if it is in the PHES-ODM format on common data platforms like Dropbox, Sync, Google Drive, ArcGIS.
 This automatic data scraping can come from open access sources, but to preserve privacy for some labs we may scrap to a private version of this GitHub repository, which we then scrap onto this public-facing repository.

+## Important Note:

+A method modification was applied on June 8th 2021 to the Ottawa wastewater data set.
+The magnitudes (not the shape of the curve) from June 8th to present have been retroactively modified on April 12, 2022 to better align the modified method to previous data.